getwax/bls-wallet/CONTRIBUTING.md

 ## Commit your update

 Commit your changes over one or more commits.
-It is recommend your format your commit messages as follows:
+It is recommended to format your commit messages as follows:

 ```
 A short summary of what you did